 This session will inform language teachers of how to create an eTwinning project that can build their students’ awareness of interculturalism and their role as global citizens through language learning.
 It will emphasise the role of language in building tolerance and respect towards other nations.
 Presented by British Council eTwinning Ambassador, Nazareth Mansilla Moreno, a Spanish teacher at Nottingham Girls Academy, participants can find out about free classroom resources and how to access funding to support teachers and pupil mobility through Erasmus+.

 Presentation of different extra-curricular activities that motivate pupils of all ages to learn a Language.
 From trips to film club to teaching or reading to other year groups there will definitely be something for everyone to take away and adapt!
-Presented by Jennifer Wozniak, Lead Practitioner for T&L and Specialist Leader in Education in MFL at Broughton High School in Lancashire with wide experience of teaching French from KS1 to KS4.
+Presented by Jennifer Wozniak, Assistant Headteacher for Teaching and Learning and Specialist Leader of Education in T&L and MFL at The Hollins in Lancashire with wide experience of teaching French from KS1 to KS4.